maxgiraldo/documentation/android/atlas/core-components.md

 </LinearLayout>
 ```

-Now we need to create a new class called `MessagesActivity` which will show the layout and initialize each of the components.
+Now we need to create a new class called `MessagesActivity` (don't forget to add it to your AndroidManifest.xml!) which will show the layout and initialize each of the components.
 We will need to handle two different cases: when the user wants to view an existing conversation, and when they want to create a new conversation.
 To do this, we can pass the selected conversation to this activity through an intent.
 If no conversation is defined, we make the assumption that a new conversation will be created and show the participant picker.

 ```java
 public class MessagesActivity extends ActionBarActivity {